NATIONAL METEOR WATCH DAY

 - Red (silicate)

-Plan your night.
-Gather some friends together, a blanket and find a place far from the city lights on a cloudless night.
+Plan your night with these 9 Steps to Great Night Sky Viewing.
+Gather some friends together, a blanket, and find a place far from the city lights on a cloudless night.
 Use #NationalMeteorWatchDay to share on social media.

-Within our research, we were unable to identify the creator of National Meteor Watching Day.
+Within our research, we were unable to identify the creator of National Meteor Watch Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar®!